gnosisguild/zodiac-module-bridge/docs/setup_guide.md

+Hardhat tasks can be used to deploy a DAO module instance.
+There are two different tasks to deploy the module, the first one is through a normal deployment and passing arguments to the constructor (with the task `setup`), or, deploy the Module through a [Minimal Proxy Factory](https://eips.ethereum.org/EIPS/eip-1167) and save on gas costs (with the task `factory-setup`) - In rinkeby the address of the Proxy Factory is: `0xE9E80739Af9D0DD8AaE6255c96a1266c059469ba` and the singleton of the Bridge Module: `0x399E5e6424DF1448dB19fccFbc9E3DCef95c9f34`.

-A hardhat task can be used to deploy a DAO module instance.
-This setup task requires the following parameters:
+These setup tasks requires the following parameters:
 - `dao` (the address of the Safe)
 - `amb` (the address of the AMB contract)
 - `owner` (the address of the owner on the other side of the AMB)